 This is where AI transforms your firm from compliance shop to trusted advisor.
 AI surfaces trends in client data — cash flow patterns, expense anomalies, tax planning opportunities — that would take hours to find manually.
 Proactive advisory is the highest-margin service most small firms want to offer but can't find time for.
 AI creates that time.

-The AI accounting tool market is exploding — Basis just raised $100 million in February 2026 for AI accounting agents alone.
+The AI accounting tool market is expanding fast — Basis raised $100 million in February 2026 at a $1.15 billion valuation to build AI accounting agents alone (CPA Practice Advisor).
 That means more choices, but also more noise.
 Here's how to cut through it:

 Key Criteria for Evaluating AI Accounting Tools